Code-Institute-Submissions/Hangman-Game-19/README.md

 🠖 Valid length – Since we are accepting a single character, we need to check in case the player mischievously enters multiple characters.<br>
 🠖 An alphabet? – As told before, our version of the hangman game only supports guessing of alphabets.<br>
-🠖 Already tried – Being a considerate programmer, we have to notify if the player enters an incorrect and already tried alphabet.
+🠖 Already tried – We have to notify if the player enters an incorrect and already tried alphabet.

 <img src="assets/images/screenshot17.png" width="300">